 Most websites today are developed in a responsive design that adjusts according to the screen resolution.
 However, a few sites are still old-age, which get trimmed in the mobile screen and need a desktop browser.

-The Safari browser on iPhone and iPad offers a feature that automatically loads the desktop view on the mobile screen.
+The Safari browser offers a feature that automatically loads the desktop view on the mobile screen.

 - Launch the Safari app on iPhone or iPad.